How to Make Homemade Detroit-Style Pizza

 Description

 If you love pan pizza with an irresistible cheese frico crust, you will love this Detroit-style pizza recipe.
-The base is very similar to focaccia, light and airy in texture but sturdy enough to sustain a blanket of cheese, sauce, pickled jalapeños, and cup and char pepperoni.
+The base is very similar to focaccia, light and airy in texture but sturdy enough to sustain a blanket of cheese, sauce, pickled jalapeños, and cup-and-char pepperoni.
+A parbake will ensure everything bakes evenly and will help create a dramatic cheese frico crust.

 Notes: